What to Know About Las Vegas Shooting Suspect Stephen Paddock

 Sheriff Joseph Lombardo identified the suspect as Stephen Paddock, aged 64.
 According to NBC, Paddock is from Mesquite, Nevada, around 80 miles northeast of Las Vegas.
 He had been known to local law enforcement but not federal authorities.
 "We believe it's a solo actor.
 A lone wolf," Lombardo said.

+Police are looking for a 2017 Hyundai Tucson with a Nevada license plate: 114B40.

-Paddock had been travelling with a female companion, who police said they had located early Monday morning.
-"We're confident but not 100% sure we've located the female person of interest," the sheriff said, according to CNN.
+Paddock had been travelling with a female companion, who police initially said they were looking for early Monday morning.
 Lombardo identified the woman as Marilou Danley and described her as an Asian female, 4 foot and 11 inches tall.
+After locating her, the police said in a statement that she was not longer sought as a person of interest.

+"LVMPD detectives have made contact with her and do not believe she is involved with the shooting on the strip,” the Police Department said in a statement seen by CNN.

 Newspaper The Australian said Danley was an Australian passport holder, possibly of Indonesian descent, but officials there have not confirmed her nationality.